15 INDISPOSITION OF LEADERSHIP

 12. A Downcast Face

-Are you A Downcast Face - 15 INDISPOSITION OF LEADERSHIPAre you a downcast face?
+Are you a downcast face?
 Always remember early days of your career, how much obstacles you faced to reach this level.
 You see this indisposition in those glum and dour persons who think that to be serious you have to put on a face of melancholy and severity and treat others—especially those we consider our inferiors—with rigour, brusqueness and arrogance.
 In fact, a show of severity and sterile pessimism are frequently symptoms of fear and insecurity.
 A leader must make an effort to be courteous, serene, enthusiastic and joyful, a person who transmits joy everywhere he goes.
 A happy heart radiates an infectious joy: it is immediately evident!
 So a leader should never lose that joyful, humorous and even self-deprecating spirit which makes people amiable even in difficult situations.
 How beneficial is a good dose of humour! …

 [/vc_column_text][vc_column_text]